microsoft/pxt-adafruit/docs/projects/musical-cloud/code.md

 In the blank string  `""` for ``||variables:twinkle||``, type in the notes, rests, and beats of the _Twinkle Twinkle Little Star_ song.

-The way to do this is to type in the note first, then the octave (in this case, itll always be 4), then a `:` symbol followed by how many beats you want it to play for.
+The way to do this is to type in the note first, then the octave (in this case, it will always be 4), then a `:` symbol followed by how many beats you want it to play for.
 Here is an example:

 ```block
 let twinkle = "c4:2"